apache/arrow/docs/source/python/orc.rst

 <http://spark.apache.org>`_ adopting it as a shared standard for high
 performance data IO.

-Apache Arrow is an ideal in-memory transport layer for data that is being read or written with ORC files.
+Apache Arrow is an ideal in-memory representation layer for data that is being read or written with ORC files.

 Obtaining pyarrow with ORC Support